MicrosoftDocs/microsoft-365-docs/microsoft-365/ms-feed/m365-feed.md

 In addition, Microsoft Feed respects LinkedIn visibility settings (when a user prefers to limit the visibility of their profile information outside of LinkedIn).
 To learn more, see [Off-LinkedIn Visibility | LinkedIn Help](https://www.linkedin.com/help/linkedin/answer/a1340507), and [Disconnecting Your LinkedIn and Microsoft Accounts and Managing Your Data | LinkedIn Help](https://www.linkedin.com/help/linkedin/answer/a552108).

-In Microsoft 365, as a Global Tenant Admin, you can disable Microsoft Feed for your tenant through the Microsoft Graph API.
-See the [Graph API docs](https://learn.microsoft.com/en-us/graph/api/resources/microsoftapplicationdataaccesssettings?view=graph-rest-beta) for instructions on how to disable Microsoft Feed.
+In Microsoft 365, as a global admin, you can disable Microsoft Feed for your organization using Microsoft Graph API.
+See [microsoftApplicationDataAccessSettings resource type](/graph/api/resources/microsoftapplicationdataaccesssettings) for instructions on how to disable Microsoft Feed.

 ## Provide feedback